Shardling/Waka-Ama-ResultHandling/README.md

 3. Once the file is unzipped, click on the executable, right click, and the select "create shortcut".
 4. once a shortcut has been created, it will be stored in the folder so you will need to drag it to your desktop.

+   Or:
+Instead of a folder, you may download a file. in this case, just move it to your desktop from your downloads.

 These steps should result in having a desktop shortcut, skipping the need to go into the files again.

 # Instructions For Use: